Battling addiction and ready for treatment?

 What Is Codeine?

-- Tylenol 3 and Tylenol 4: This prescription pain medication combines acetaminophen and codeine.
+- Tylenol 3 and Tylenol 4: Prescription pain medication (acetaminophen + codeine)

-Although codeine is generally safe when prescribed by your doctor, some people experience side effects.
-The higher the dose, the more likely it is to have a negative reaction—especially if you use codeine without a prescription.
+Although codeine is generally safe when prescribed by your doctor, some people can experience side effects, especially if taking it without a prescription.

 Short-Term Effects of Codeine Use

 - Impaired vision

 - Shallow breathing

 - Dilated pupils